 Critics contend that this system is overly complex, promotes uneven cooling of both banks and if the top 1/3 of the radiator is clogged the engine temperature gauge will not give the driver sufficient warning.

-Some have even suggested that the dual pass Jaguar radiator should be immediately scrapped and a conventional radiator installed with the two coolant streams combined by a "T" connection before entering the radiator.
+Some have even suggested that the dual pass Jaguar radiator should be immediately scrapped and a conventional single pass, cross flow radiator installed with the two coolant streams combined by a "T" connection before entering the radiator.

-In examining this issue, the following represents my opinions only, based on my personal experiences of owning and maintaining cars most of my adult life, and in particular owning and maintaining a Jaguar XJ-S V-12 since 1980.
+In examining this issue, the following represents my opinions only, based on my personal experiences of owning and maintaining cars most of my adult life, and in particular owning and maintaining a Jaguar XJ-S V-12 from 1980 to approx. 2010.

 The issue of uneven temperature between engine banks is not unusual.
 Even with engines that have internal connecting coolant passages there are some incidental differences in engine bank temperatures.
 The V-12 engine is within those norms.